wo3kie/cxxDojo/README.md

 Stephen
 ```

+**feq.cpp**
+Create a function to compare two floating-point values within a given tolerance.

 **get.request.cpp**
 Implement a program to download a website content.
 Use _get_ request to perform it.
 Take care about at least a simple authorization on a proxy server.